apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Custom-BitFieldProjectable.md

 This property defines how many bits your type occupies in the hardware register.
 This value must **exactly match** the width of the physical bit field as defined in your register macro (e.g., `bits: 4..<6` is 2 bits wide).

-A mismatch between your type's `bitWidth` and the actual bit field width will cause a runtime trap when accessing the register.
-This is a safety feature that ensures your type accurately represents the hardware's capabilities.
+A mismatch between your type's `bitWidth` and the actual bit field width causes a runtime trap when accessing the register.
+This safety feature ensures your type accurately represents the hardware's capabilities.

 #### Converting from storage